-Transaction charges and other charges/expenses, if any, borne by the investors have not been considered in the above illustration.
+Charges and other expenses, if any, borne by the investors have not been considered in the above illustration.

 Ongoing Price for redemption (sale)/ switch-outs (to other schemes/plans of the mutual fund) by investors.
 (This is the price you will receive for redemptions/ switch-outs):